Defence Explosive Factory Maribyrnong: World War II

 By early 1941 the EFM had developed and commenced production of another initiator besides fulminate of mercury, uncoated lead azide.
 Later in the same year, the factory succeeded, after a lengthy research programme, in replacing cotton with paper-wood cellulose from Australian-grown pine trees to produce nitrocellulose for propellants.
 The EFM further succeeded in nitrating this nitrocellulose in such a way as to make it suitable for both land service and naval propellants and it was the first factory in the world to go into regular production of this form of nitrocellulose.
 Other pioneering work in manufacturing munitions followed.
 In 1942, the EFM researched and developed a new method of making cordite while a crash research and development programme at the factory enabled it, by early 1943, to produce so called flashless cordite for use by the RAN.
 This was the first time that this type of cordite had been manufactured in Australia.
 Not surprisingly, a range of new structures were erected at the EFM complex to accommodate both the production of these new munitions and an enormous expansion in the production of existing munitions.
 A similar building programme occurred in the ammunition filling section of the factory to cope with the vast increase in work in this area.
 In May 1940 the Department of Supply, under which the EFM then operated, gained approval and funding for an expansion of this part of the complex.
 A new area for the filling of naval mines and depth charges was consequently built on the flats within the northern loop of the river and even the high ground of Remount Hill, though not overly convenient for handling explosives, was utilised for process buildings and magazines.
 Apart from mines and depth charges, the work of filling numerous other types of ammunition with explosives was carried out at Maribyrnong during the war.
 The peak of munitions production at Maribyrnong occurred in 1942 when the complex employed over 8,000 workers.
 One of the most notable features of the World War II workforce was the high proportion of female employees it contained.
 Prior to the outbreak of the war the factory had always been staffed wholly and solely by men and this situation had even been maintained throughout World War One.
 However, as the EFM management had foreseen in the mid-1930s, the production of munitions at the factory could not be achieved under the conditions of a future total war without the labour of women.
-Thus, women were employed in large numbers at the EFM during the war and, at the time the factory reached its production peak in 1942, women formed 52% of the workforce engaged in production and 45% percent of the workforce overall.
-Despite the key role played by women in this vital war industry, the factory reverted to an all male workforce at the end of the war.
+Thus, women were employed in large numbers at the EFM during the war and, at the time the factory reached its production peak in 1942, women formed 52 per cent of the workforce engaged in production and 45 per cent of the workforce overall.
+Despite the key role played by women in this vital war industry, the factory reverted to an all-male workforce at the end of the war.